 6. Collect Exfil and Exploit

-No organization wants to follow the example set by Sony Pictures Entertainment and learn about a breach after attackers have already posted sensitive information online.
-Defenders should therefore have processes in place that monitor for unusual data transfers or corruption.
+No organization wants to learn about a breach after attackers have already posted sensitive information online.
+Defenders should, therefore, have processes in place that monitor for unusual data transfers or corruption.
 They should also have a backup plan in place in the event hackers steal or erase a target’s data.

 Organizations can’t protect themselves from every type of hacker or every form of intrusion.
 But by getting to know the devices and applications installed on their network, they will be better equipped to detect an intrusion and prevent attackers from stealing valuable information.